top of page

 We look at the bigger picture when it comes to mental health.

-Our access to food, shelter, and community support influences our mental health and wellbeing.
-Achieving emotional, social, and psychological wellbeing becomes challenging when faced with climate change, disease, and pressure on water and food supplies - our basic survival needs.
+Accessing food, shelter, and community support influences our mental health and wellbeing.
+Achieving psychological wellness becomes challenging when faced with disease, climate change, and pressure on water and food supplies – our basic survival needs.

 Your contribution always comes back to you!